TechPrototyper/trs80gpExt/README.md

 **Happy TRS-80 development! 🎮✨**

-This VS Code extension is open source.
-Please refer to the licenses of the individual tools:
+This VS Code extension integrates the essential TRS-80 development tools:
-- TRS-80GP and ZMAC are created by George Phillips
+- **trs80gp emulator** and **zmac assembler** are created by **George Phillips**
+- Download both tools from [48k.ca](https://48k.ca/)
+- This extension is not affiliated with but requires these tools to function
-- Check [48k.ca](https://48k.ca/) for their respective license terms
+- Check [48k.ca](https://48k.ca/) for the tools' respective license terms

 **Enjoy developing for the TRS-80!**